MailTape/MailTape-v1/_posts/2023-01-15-Spread-Joy.md

 ---
 <p id="introduction"> This morning, please welcome [Spread Joy](https://spreadjoy.bandcamp.com/) for an episode full of life.
 Post-punk band [Spread Joy](https://spreadjoy.bandcamp.com/) has released their second album in May last year and it is full of good energy.
 Fast-paced, rythmically changing songs that make you want to run or dance or jump or maybe all of it together?
 <br><br>
 This morning, we are going through a bit of a rollercoaster.
-We have peaceful, we have lovely, we have moody, we have angry, we have boppy, we have dancey.
+We have peaceful, we have lovely, we have moody, we have angry, we have bop-y, we have dancey.
 We have it all.
 We did say it was full of life.</p>

 # Spread Joy's selection